1) My story begins the year after the Flood,

 And species of animals, he was permitted to erase.

-98) Cush said that Noah had fatally erred
+98) Cush said that Noah fatally erred

 By bringing monsters aboard on the Ark.

-Look at how the dinosaurs had everyone scared;
+The dinosaurs had everyone scared;

-99) But Man had been given Earth's dominion;
+99) But Man was given Earth's dominion;

 God said our dread would be on all animal kind.